 To obtain the maximum benefit from an RESP and the CESG, it makes sense to start your savings program early.
-Your BMO financial professional can help you determine the best way to finance your child's education and work with you to develop a savings program that ensures you'll meet your education savings goals.
+Your Investment Advisor can help you determine the best way to finance your child's education and work with you to develop a savings program that ensures you'll meet your education savings goals.